 Certain U.K. subsidiaries of the Company, including LCL, Lazard Fund Managers Limited and Lazard Asset Management Limited (collectively, the "U.K. Subsidiaries") are regulated by the Financial Conduct Authority.
-At December 31, 2015, the aggregate regulatory net capital of the U.K. Subsidiaries was \$118,558, which exceeded the minimum requirement by \$101,176.
+At December 31, 2016, the aggregate regulatory net capital of the U.K. Subsidiaries was \$125,426, which exceeded the minimum requirement by \$109,581.

 CFLF, under which asset management and commercial banking activities are carried out in France, is subject to regulation by the Autorité de Contrôle Prudentiel et de Résolution ("ACPR") for its banking activities conducted through its subsidiary, LFB.
+LFB, as a registered bank, is engaged primarily in commercial and private banking services for clients and funds managed by LFG and other clients, and asset-liability management.
 The investment services activities of the Paris group, exercised through LFB and other subsidiaries of CFLF, primarily LFG (asset management), also are subject to regulation and supervision by the Autorité des Marchés Financiers.
-At December 31, 2015, the consolidated regulatory net capital of CFLF was \$130,151, which exceeded the minimum requirement set for regulatory capital levels by \$89,918.
+At December 31, 2016, the consolidated regulatory net capital of CFLF was \$131,227, which exceeded the minimum requirement set for regulatory capital levels by \$94,318.
 In addition, pursuant to the consolidated supervision rules in the European Union, LFB, in particular, as a French credit institution, is required to be supervised by a regulatory body, either in the U.S. or in the European Union.
 During the third quarter of 2013, the Company and the ACPR agreed on terms for the consolidated supervision of LFB and certain other non-Financial Advisory European subsidiaries of the Company (referred to herein, on a combined basis, as the "combined European regulated group") under such rules.
 Under this supervision, the combined European regulated group is required to comply with minimum requirements for regulatory net capital to be reported on a quarterly basis and satisfy periodic financial and other reporting obligations.
-At December 31, 2015, the regulatory net capital of the combined European regulated group was \$165,662, which exceeded the minimum requirement set for regulatory capital levels by \$91,445.
-Additionally, the combined European regulated group, together with our European Financial Advisory entities, is required to perform an annual risk assessment and provide certain other information on a periodic basis, including financial reports and information relating to financial performance, balance sheet data and capital structure.
+At December 31, 2016, the regulatory net capital of the combined European regulated group was \$159,102, which exceeded the minimum requirement set for regulatory capital levels by \$84,949.
+Additionally, the combined European regulated group, together with our European Financial Advisory entities, is required to perform an annual risk assessment and provide certain other information on a periodic basis, including financial reports and information r

 Certain other U.S. and non-U.S. subsidiaries are subject to various capital adequacy requirements promulgated by various regulatory and exchange authorities in the countries in which they operate.
-At December 31, 2015, for those subsidiaries with regulatory capital requirements, their aggregate net capital was \$121,713, which exceeded the minimum required capital by \$94,750.
+At December 31, 2016, for those subsidiaries with regulatory capital requirements, their aggregate net capital was \$123,351, which exceeded the minimum required capital by \$98,902.

-At December 31, 2015, each of these subsidiaries individually was in compliance with its regulatory capital requirements.
+At December 31, 2016, each of these subsidiaries individually was in compliance with its regulatory capital requirements.